Necrosis following induction or neoadjuvant chemotherapy

 Additional prognostic factors

-Patients with osteosarcoma as a second malignant neoplasm, including those tumors arising in a radiation field, share the same prognosis as patients with de novo osteosarcoma if they are treated aggressively with complete surgical resection and multiagent chemotherapy.[43,44,45,46] Possible prognostic factors identified for patients with conventional localized high-grade osteosarcoma include the age of the patient, LDH level, alkaline phosphatase level, and histologic subtype.[26,47,48,49,50,51,52] A number of potential prognostic factors have been identified but have not been tested in large numbers of patients.
-These include the expression of HER2/c-erbB-2 (there are conflicting data concerning the prognostic significance of this human epidermal growth factor);[53,54,55] tumor cell ploidy; specific chromosomal gains or losses; loss of heterozygosity of the RB gene;[57,58] Loss of heterozygosity of the p53 locus; and increased expression of p-glycoprotein.[60,61] A prospective analysis of p-glycoprotein expression determined by immunohistochemistry failed to identify prognostic significance for newly diagnosed patients with osteosarcoma, although earlier studies suggested that overexpression of p-glycoprotein predicted for poor outcome.
+Patients with osteosarcoma as a second malignant neoplasm, including those tumors arising in a radiation field, share the same prognosis as patients with de novo osteosarcoma if they are treated aggressively with complete surgical resection and multiagent chemotherapy.[43,44,45,46] Possible prognostic factors identified for patients with conventional localized high-grade osteosarcoma include the age of the patient, LDH level, alkaline phosphatase level, and histologic subtype.[26,47,48,49,50,51,52] Age older than 18 years at presentation appears to be associated with a poorer outcome.
+A number of potential prognostic factors have been identified but have not been tested in large numbers of patients.
+These include the expression of HER2/c-erbB-2 (there are conflicting data concerning the prognostic significance of this human epidermal growth factor);[53,54,55] tumor cell ploidy; specific chromosomal gains or losses; loss of heterozygosity of the RB gene;[57,58] loss of heterozygosity of the p53 locus; and increased expression of p-glycoprotein.[60,61] A prospective analysis of p-glycoprotein expression determined by immunohistochemistry failed to identify prognostic significance for newly diagnosed patients with osteosarcoma, although earlier studies suggested that overexpression of p-glycoprotein predicted for poor outcome.
 In a large series, a delay of 21 days or more from the time of definitive surgery to the resumption of chemotherapy was an adverse prognostic factor.
 Pathologic fracture at diagnosis or during preoperative chemotherapy does not have adverse prognostic significance.

 Syndromes Associated With Osteosarcoma